bcgov/jag-file-submission/README.md

 ## Running the App

-create a local `.env` at the root the the repository, you can start from `.env.template`.
+By default a demo mode is enabled. if you want to integrate with the CSO application create a local `.env` at the root the the repository based of `.env.template`.

 set the following environement variables: